sensundi/lesson-two/README.md

 # MelbDjango School - Lesson Two

+**Important:** Please take the [survey](https://docs.google.com/a/acommoncreative.com/forms/d/1VKqD1-aVsgztk19kdluNtFyTGiarbV9LgBFi2BwYT-g/viewform?c=0&w=1) if you came to the class today.

 ## Displaying the class slides

 Install reveal-md with npm and use that to display the class slides.